kunaljs-sudo/BookRentalManagement/README.md

 From the repository root,

-1. run `./gradlew build test`run the build
-2. run `./gradlew bootjar` to create executable jar.
-The jar will be located inside build directories.
+1. run `./gradlew clean build -x test`run the build to create executable jar.
+The jar will be located inside build directories

 ## Authentication with Spring Security

 This project utilizes Spring Security to handle authentication and authorization.

+### API for Auth:

+- /auth/login
+- /auth/register

 ## Need to be added:

-Since this application uses cloud MySQL server from "https://aiven.io" as database and I have removed mysql-config.properties file which contain hostname, portname, username, password, etc. of database, if you want to use mysql cloud you can use Aven.io add the file in main/resources
+Since this application uses cloud MySQL server from [Aiven](https://aiven.io) as database and I have removed mysql-config.properties file which contain hostname, portname, username, password, etc. of database, if you want to use mysql cloud you can use Aven.io add the file in main/resources
 FileName should be exact same as I have provided this filename to LmsApplication.java as property file, if you wish to change it change in LmsApplication.java too

 #### mysql-config.properties